 The American Psychological Association publishes the Publication Manual of the American Psychological Association as its style manual for the social sciences disciplines.
 It is also used by other disciplines as a handbook for authorship of papers.

-The most recent edition, the sixth edition, was published in 2010.
-This edition can be found in the Ready Reference section of the Library.
-The call number is Ready Reference BF 76.7 P83 2010.
+The most recent edition, the seventh edition, was published in 2020.
+This edition can be found in the Ready Reference section of the Library at the Reference Desk on the first floor.
+The call number is Ready Reference BF 76.7 P83 2020.
 Listed below are examples of sample citations.

 APA Formating Rules